 The sample used for the postsecondary credential analyses includes a total of 1,687 students who applied to 12 early colleges in North Carolina from 2005-2006 through 2008-2009.
-This represents the full sample of students for whom we had data through six years after the completion of 12th grade.
+This represents the full sample of students for whom we had data through 6 years after the completion of 12th grade.
 The analytic sample includes 952 treatment and 735 control students.
 The baseline characteristics for the sample are shown in Table 2, which indicates that the differences between the treatment and control groups are small and not statistically significant for almost all variables, as expected from groups constructed using random assignment.
 Nevertheless, all analyses that compare outcomes of treatment and control students control for all of these characteristics.

-Grade Point Average.
+GPA.
 Although postsecondary credential attainment is the ultimate goal of going to college, students may still graduate even if they do not do well academically.
 In other words, any positive impact on graduation rates may mask a lower level of learning.
 As a result, as a measure of how well students performed in courses they took after leaving the early college, we examine students' GPA for all college courses they had taken since entering the UNC system after graduation from the early college.
-Specifically, we examine cumulative GPA measures at four time points: 1) through two years after 12th grade; 2) through three years after 12th grade; 3) through students' first year at the UNC system, and 4) through students' second year at the UNC system.
-Cumulative GPA measured at two and three years after 12th grade aims to hold constant students' age and the time after they enrolled in high school while cumulative GPA through the first and second year at the UNC system aims to hold constant the time students spent in the UNC system.
+Specifically, we examine cumulative GPA measures at four time points: (a) through 2 years after 12th grade, (b) through 3 years after 12th grade, (c) through students' first year at the UNC system, and (d) through students' second year at the UNC system.
+Cumulative GPA measured at 2 and 3 years after 12th grade aims to hold constant students' age and the time after they enrolled in high school, whereas cumulative GPA through the first and second year at the UNC system aims to hold constant the time students spent in the UNC system.
 Using multiple measures defined at different time points allows us to examine GPA in a comprehensive and flexible manner, accounting for the wide variation across when students enrolled in the UNC system.
-For example, some students enrolled in the UNC system right after completing high school while some students enrolled after spending two years in a two-year institution.
+For example, some students enrolled in the UNC system right after completing high school, whereas some students